MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex3_sensitivity_labels.md

 You have successfully created a sensitivity label for financial data and configured an auto-labeling policy to detect and label content that contains sensitive financial information.

-## Task 6 – Create and publish a DKE label for highly confidential content
+## Task 6 – Create and publish a DKE label for confidential content

-In this task, you'll create a sublabel under the built-in Highly Confidential label.
+In this task, you'll create a sublabel under the Internal label.
 This sublabel will use Double Key Encryption (DKE) and dynamic watermarking to protect sensitive content accessed only by Legal.
 You'll also configure a label policy that requires justification for downgrading the label.

 1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-cl1\admin** account.